An incident register is a record of certain types of incidents that occur at a licensed venue.

 You are required to record the details of all incidents regardless of the time of day at which they occur if your venue is:

 You must also record the details of any action you take in response to an incident.
-An incident register can be in paper or electronic form.
+An incident register can be in paper or digital form.

 As licensee or approved manager, educate your staff about the value of maintaining an incident register so they understand its importance in supporting a safe and responsible venue.